egovelox/mozeidon/README.md

 Mozeidon is essentialy a CLI bringing back home Mozilla Firefox tabs and bookmarks.

+It's all free, and was developed for fun 🤓.

 Using the ``mozeidon`` command, you can :
 - list all currently opened tabs
 - list recently-closed tabs